Avoid Jet Skis (they cause so much harm to wildlife)

 Of course, you don’t ‘need any alternative’.
 But if you like ‘playing on the water’, instead consider:

-- Kayaking: Quiet paddling lets you glide close to wildlife without scaring them away.
+- Kayaking: Quiet paddling lets you glide, without scaring wildlife.

 - Paddleboarding: Like kayaking, paddleboarding keeps noise levels low.

-- Snorkelling and swimming: These activities let you enjoy marine life below the surface, without any engine noise disrupting the environment.
+- Snorkelling and swimming: These activities let you enjoy the ocean, without engine noise disrupting the environment.

 Florida’s Actions to Save Manatees (sea cows)